-At least 10 Gazans dead after Israeli army, Palestinians clash at border fence, officials say
+Fifteen Gazans dead after Israeli army, Palestinians clash at border fence, officials say

-GAZA CITY — Thousands of Palestinians in Gaza marched to the edges of their 140-square mile pen of territory Friday to face off against the Israeli military after calls for demonstrations.
-But the day turned to bloodshed as the Israeli military used live ammunition and tear gas to disperse the crowds, killing at least 10 people and injuring hundreds, according to the health ministry in Gaza.
+GAZA CITY — Thousands of Palestinians in Gaza marched to the edges of their 140-square-mile pen of territory Friday to face off against the Israeli military after calls for demonstrations.
+But the day turned to bloodshed as the Israeli military used live ammunition and tear gas to disperse the crowds, killing 15 people and injuring hundreds, according to the Health Ministry in Gaza.

-Spurred by poverty, unemployment and a growing sense of hopelessness, some 17,000 Palestinian demonstrators gathered along several points on the border fence with Israel, according to Israeli estimates.
-Hamas — which controls the Gaza Strip — and other Palestinian factions had called for a peaceful “March of Return” for Land Day, which marks the Israel government’s expropriation of Arab-owned land in 1976.
-Trucks mounted with loud speakers had urged Palestinians in recent days to attend demonstrations.
+Spurred by poverty, unemployment and a growing sense of hopelessness, about 17,000 Palestinian demonstrators gathered along several points on the border fence with Israel, according to Israeli estimates.
+The Hamas militant group, which controls the Gaza Strip, and other Palestinian factions had called for a peaceful “March of Return” for Land Day, which marks the Israel government’s expropriation of Arab-owned land in 1976.
+Trucks mounted with loudspeakers had urged Palestinians in recent days to attend demonstrations.

 Israel had warned that it would use live ammunition, dropping leaflets saying that anyone who came within 300 meters of the fence would be in danger.
-But some Gazans said they didn’t care if they died.
+But some Gazans said they did not care if they died.

 “I want to be shot,” said 22-year-old Yahya Abu Assar.
 “I don’t want this life.”

 The United Nations has said that Gaza is on the brink of economic collapse.
-Punitive measures by the Palestinian Authority in Ramallah against its rival Hamas, including a cut in salaries paid in Gaza, have compounded the already crippling effect of a blockade imposed by Israel, which severely restricts the movement of people and goods.
+Punitive measures by the Palestinian Authority in the West Bank city of Ramallah against its rival Hamas, including a cut in salaries paid in Gaza, have compounded the already crippling effect of a blockade imposed by Israel, which severely restricts the movement of people and goods.

 The Israeli military described the demonstrators as “rioters,” saying they were burning tires and throwing “firebombs” and rocks.